 - Combine and warm your tomato sauce and sun dried tomato spread in a medium saucepan over low-medium heat, stirring to combine and adding a little water if too thick.

 - Once noodles are done, scoop them into a strainer (reserving the water) and cover with towel to keep them moist.

 - Place zucchini and carrot noodles in the pasta water and boil for 3-4 minutes until tender or ‘al dente.’

 - Add pasta noodles and vegetable noodles into the sauce, toss lightly and serve immediately.

-- Garnish with parmesan cheese and basil for additional flavor.
+- Garnish with vegan parmesan cheese and basil for additional flavor.

 I loved this dish not only for the flavor and ease of preparation, but also for how healthy it was.
 I was so satisfied by the time I’d finished my bowl, which probably contained at least 2 if not 3 servings of vegetables.
 If you’re not a fan of marinara, you could also toss your noodles in pesto or a mix of olive oil, garlic and parmesan instead.

 Leave a Comment & Rating!